 Easily one of the funniest authors I know.
 His books would be a good read for a teenager who appreciates a quirky humor.

-Laugh-out-laud funny, The Hitchhikers guide to the Galaxy is hilarious adventure of space flights, a green aliens and most of all, a band of misfits, including but (by far) not limited to the last earth man, the president of the galaxy and depressive-maniacal robot.
+Laugh-out-loud funny, The Hitchhikers Guide to the Galaxy is the hilarious adventure of space flights, a green aliens and most of all, a band of misfits, including but (by far) not limited to the last earth man, the president of the galaxy and depressive-maniacal robot.

 Dirk Gently detective stories are less known than they deserve, though a recent success of the TV-adaption has done a lot to remedy that.
 Thankfully, the producers were polite enough to completely ignore the original story, so the books would still be a novel read even after seeing the show.
 Read more about Dirk Gently books in my previous post.